nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/creating-devices.md

 3. Select **+** to go to the `Add a new location type` form
 4. Select a `Parent` LocationType if needed
 5. Populate the LocationType's `Name`
+6. Select the desired `ContentTypes` for this LocationType (in this case `dcim.device`).
-6. Click on `Create` at the bottom of the form
+7. Click on `Create` at the bottom of the form

 ![Create a location type](../images/getting-started-nautobot-ui/1-create-location-type.png)

 ## Creating a Location

-How you choose to employ locations when modeling your network may vary depending on the nature of your organization, but generally a location will equate to a building or campus.
-For example, a chain of banks might create a location to represent each of its branches, a location for its corporate headquarters, and two additional locations for its presence in two co-location facilities.
+Once you've established your hierarchy of Location Types, you can begin to create the actual Locations of these types.
+You generally will start with the most general Locations (for example, if your base Location Type is "Region", you might create an "Americas" location of this type) and work your way down to the most specific Locations (for example, "Room 100 in the Headquarters building").

 More information on Locations is found in the [Locations](../../core-data-model/dcim/location.md#locations) section of the Nautobot documentation.